 Search by Salesfire delivers genuinely relevant, accurate results instantly to encourage product discovery and drive revenue.

 Offering image search, voice search and visually similar search functionality, our Search system uses AI and machine learning to deliver an enhanced search experience.

-If you’re ready to optimise your search, our team will be more than happy to discuss our search tools with you and run through a one-to-one demonstration.
-Simply email us at [email protected] or call 0204 505 9040.
+If you’re ready to optimise your search, our team will be more than happy to discuss our AI-driven search engine with you and run through a one-to-one demonstration.
+Simply email us at [email protected] or book a demo.